 Cambodia is a great job market for those looking to teach English in this alluring part of the world.
 In recent years, hundreds of language schools throughout the country have begun to employ thousands of foreign English teachers.

 Pay is modest compared to what may be earned in highly developed Asian countries like Korea and Japan.
-That being said teaching English in Cambodia is still a perfect for fit for those seeking an adventure off the beaten path in the heart of Southeast Asia.
+That being said, teaching English in Cambodia is still a perfect fit for those seeking an adventure off the beaten path in the heart of Southeast Asia.
 From tropical beaches and lush rain forests to charming old cities and fantastic monuments like Angkor Wat, Cambodia offers the international adventure of a lifetime.

 Taiwan is also a top job market for teaching English abroad in Asia.
 Although many schools require a 4-year degree to teach there, a 2-year AA degree will allow teachers to gain employment in Taiwan with some language schools.
 As in other Asian nations, education is a top priority for Taiwanese both on the macro/national level and on the family and individual level.

-A generous salary and a very affordable cost of living allows English teachers to live very comfortably, with the possibility to save up to $600 USD per month after expenses (this will vary depending on the job and your own spending habits).
+A generous salary and a very affordable cost of living allow English teachers to live very comfortably, with the possibility to save up to $600 USD per month after expenses (this will vary depending on the job and your own spending habits).

-3. Short-Term Opportunities
+3. Seek Short-Term Teaching Opportunities